Amaterazu7/MinesSweeper-API/README.md

   and see all the documentation about it.

-# MinesSweeper API - Deviget
+# MinesSweeper API - Deviget Code Challenge
 API test

 We ask that you complete the following challenge to evaluate your development skills.
 Please use the programming language and framework discussed during your interview to accomplish the following task.